The Factoring Calculator finds the factors and factor pairs of a positive or negative number. Enter an integer number to find its factors.

 This factors calculator factors numbers by trial division.
 Follow these steps to use trial division to find the factors of a number.

-- Find the square root of the integer number n and round up to the next whole number.
+- Find the square root of the integer number n and round down to the closest whole number.
 Let's call this number s.

 - Start with the number 1 and find the corresponding factor pair: n ÷ 1 = n.
 So 1 and n are a factor pair because division results in a whole number with zero remainder.